 Fun Fact: eating chilli to speed up the metabolism and warm the body came from this practice.

 Anyhow, we were talking about our dosas because we were discussing the benefit of eating warm foods in comparison to cold/raw foods.
 We’ve all been told time and time again how raw food is so great for you because the nutrients are fully intact, and this is how nature intended us to consume them.
 BUT the trouble is that many of us can’t properly digest these raw foods, which defeats the purpose of having eaten the raw product.
 And often eating a raw vegetable, say for example broccoli in a salad, you’ll end up with bloating or a churning tummy.
 So, what gives?
-Well, by steaming or heating your food you are making it easier for your tummy to digest those nutrients and put them to good use (without the gas and bloating!), plus you’re using less energy to digest which means that energy can be used elsewhere.
+Well, by steaming or heating your food you are making it easier for your tummy to digest those nutrients and put them to good use (without the gas and bloating!), plus you’re using less energy to digest which means that energy can be used elsewhere (though whether you feel the extra bounce in your step is yet to be determined).

 But all is not lost, cool food still has it’s place of course.
 We can’t go around steaming everything we eat the rest of our lives, and a carrot stick isn’t going to send you into some kind of digestive nightmare (presumably).
 It’s perhaps a good idea to integrate more warm dishes at least to your dinner time, rather than salads and the like.
 This way when you go to sleep you can actually rest, instead of spending all night digesting.
 (REMINDER: I’m not a guru, just a contributor in this discussion.
 If you have instruction from your doctor then certainly discuss any changes with them, before you make them.)
 I know that by making this change myself, I have had much more restful sleeps each night and WAY less bloating.